 Emily relishes any opportunity to depart from the type of music audiences expect to hear from a harp.
 With the use of her loopstation, Emily is able to combine harp, vocals, violin, percussion and pedal effects into her solo performance creating a complex, multi-layered sound.
 She is also able to present the harp as a solo acoustic instrument for a traditional sound when the occasion requires it.

-Emily is a versatile performer, with experience in numerous solo and collaborative performance contexts.
-Emily has performed at Dark Mofo (2021, 2019, 2018, 2017 & 2016), MONA FOMA (2021, 2020 & 2019), Ten Days on the Island (2021), FARO Music Cluster @ MONA (2020 – present), MOFO Sessions (2019 & 2018), MONA JAM (2020, 2019 & 2018), Beaker Street Science Festival (2021, 2020 & 2019), Taste of Tasmania (2020 & 2019), ECHO Festival (2019), Junction Arts Festival (2021, 2020, 2019, 2017 & 2016), Taste of Tasmania (2020 & 2019), Artist in Residence with Tasmanian Walking Company (2023 & 2022) along with multiple live radio broadcasts with ABC radio.
-Emily has contributed as a sessional recording artist for Holy Holy’s ARIA nominated album ‘Hello My Beautiful World’.
+Other performances include TEDxHobart (2022), Dark Mofo (2023, 2022, 2021, 2019, 2018, 2017 & 2016), MONA FOMA (2022, 2021, 2020 & 2019), Ten Days on the Island collaboration with Tasdance (2023 & 2021), FARO Music Cluster @ MONA (2020 – present), MOFO Sessions (2019 & 2018), Beaker Street Science Festival (2023, 2022, 2021, 2020 & 2019), ECHO Festival (2022 & 2019), Junction Arts Festival (2021, 2020, 2019, 2017 & 2016), Taste of Tasmania (2020 & 2019), Artist in Residence with Tasmanian Walking Company (2023 & 2022) along with multiple live radio broadcasts with ABC radio.
+Emily contributed as a sessional recording artist for Holy Holy’s ARIA nominated album ‘Hello My Beautiful World’.

 Emily attended the Australian Art Orchestra ‘Creative Music Intensive’ in 2019 as a recipient of a MONA full scholarship and is an active member of Launceston’s ‘Composers’ Cage Collective’.

 Emily has a close working relationship with Tasdance, has performed on multiple occasions with the Launceston Philharmonic Orchestra and has served as president of the Harp Society of Tasmania.
 Emily is also a registered Occupational Therapist and works as a therapeutic harpist playing her small harp at the beside for palliative patients in the last stages of their life.